 Tips I Learned:

-- Facebook Marketplace is ideal for last minute accessories.
-Since I was staging an empty house I would discover items I needed, so I searched near the zip code of the house and picked up gently used items at nominal costs.
+- Facebook Marketplace is ideal for last minute furniture and accessories.
+Since I was staging an empty house I searched near the zip code of the house and picked up gently used items at nominal costs.

 - A well staged house may receive an offer on the furniture.